cbdb-project/oht/README.md

 # Description

-This is the front-end crowdsourcing platform of our China dynastic histories
+This is the front-end crowdsourcing platform for the China dynastic histories open training data subproject

 https://github.com/cbdb-project/China-official-histories-open-training-data